 Apple today unveiled the iPhone 13 and iPhone 13 mini at its “California Streaming” event.
 The new lineup features a smaller notch, revamped camera design, and a bigger battery, among other advancements.

 The diagonal camera setup consists of a Wide lens featuring an f/1.6 aperture and an Ultra-Wide lens featuring an f/2.4 aperture.
 The Ultra-Wide camera is updated to provide better performance in low light whereas the Wide camera aims to let in 47 percent more light.
-Apple has made the Sensor-Shift (OIS) stabilization from Pro models available on both iPhone 13 and iPhone 13 mini.
+Apple has made the sensor-shift optical image stabilization from Pro models available on both iPhone 13 and iPhone 13 mini.
 Sadly, the devices miss out on telephoto lens made available only for the Pro models.

-Apple also introduced a Cinematic video mode which blurs the background to focus on the subject, adding a deep effect even after the shoot.
+Apple also introduced a cinematic video mode that blurs the background to focus on the subject, adding a depth effect even after the video is shot.
 The company believes that this feature will revolutionize mobile filming.

 Apple brings up improvements in battery life for both devices.
-All thanks to the lesser power consumption on the A15 Bionic chip as the phone will last up to 2.5 hours more than the iPhone 12.
-And, the iPhone 13 mini will have 1.5 hours of more battery power than the 12 mini.
+All thanks to the A15 Bionic chip, the iPhone 13 will last up to 2.5 hours more than the iPhone 12.
+And, the iPhone 13 mini will have 1.5 hours of more battery power than the iPhone 12 mini.

-The devices are protected with the Ceramic Shield and are IP68 water-resistant like the iPhone 12 and iPhone 12 mini.
-The iPhone 13 models have been made available in 5 new colors, pink, blue midnight, starlight, and red.
+The devices are protected with Ceramic Shield and are IP68 water-resistant like the iPhone 12 and iPhone 12 mini.
+The iPhone 13 models have been made available in five new colors, pink, blue, red, midnight, and starlight.
 The 64GB version is gone, making the devices start at a base storage option of 128GB.

-iPhone 13 starts at a price of $799 and the iPhone 13 mini for $699.
-They will be available for pre-orders on September 16 through Apple’s official website.
+The iPhone 13 starts at $799 and the iPhone 13 mini starts at $699.
+They will be available for pre-order on September 16 through Apple’s official website.